silverweed/silverweed.github.io/portfolio.md

         <p>It's a 2D puzzle/stealth game for PC where you must get to the end of the level by controlling not only
         your character, but enemies as well.</p>
         <p>As the game received positive feedback, we kept on developing Hacknid to expand it into a full
-        game.
-Like during the jam, I'm the main programmer both for gameplay and shading.</p>
+        game.</p>
-        <p>We're using GameMaker Studio, but as our game needs lots of levels we developed our own external
+        <p>The game was developed in GameMaker Studio, but we also we developed an external
         level editor in C# / WPF to ease the work of designers.</p>
       </div>
       <div class='game-imgs'>